ThatAmeliaH/SmartCardRegister/Devlog.md

 - Removed Resources directory and template.json

 **Issues**
-- Files outside the "./saves" directory cannot be selected
+- Files outside the "./saves" directory cannot be selected (Issue 1)
   - New branch (IssueOne) created from the master branch to attempt fixes.
   - [Link to GitHub issue](https://github.com/ThatAmeliaH/SmartCardRegister/issues/1)